pcanwar/CleanSystem/README.md

 a cleaner app to clean and optimize sys.

 ## Interduction
+I am doing this for fun.
 To free up disk space and remove private information.

 ## Installation

 ## License